 ADS

 A British couple are to become parents of two sets of surrogate twin babies created from the same batch of embryos - a phenomenon known as 'twiblings'.
+The children, due in March next year, are being carried by two Indian women after a deal was arranged at a Mumbai clinic.

 The 'professional' couple, from Bedfordshire, do not want to be named.
 They decided to embark on fertility treatment in India after a series of failed treatments in the UK and two miscarriages, according to the BBC.